Our policy and principles

-Some examples of the ways we create an inclusive work environment include:
+Here are some examples of the ways we create an inclusive work environment:

 Gender diversity at Xero

-At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have a good balance of females across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
+At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have good female representation across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
 We know this drives better business outcomes not only for Xero but for our small business partners and customers.

-As part of Xero’s continuing commitment to gender equality, we are proud to announce our inclusion in the 2020 Bloomberg Gender-Equality Index.
-We are committed to fostering a more inclusive and equitable workplace.
-Read more.
+As part of Xero’s continuing commitment to gender equality, we are proud to be included in the 2020 and 2021 Bloomberg Gender-Equality Indexes.
+This inclusion recognises our investment in fostering a more inclusive and equitable workplace.